 Your course should have a placement point of contact who may have links to employers and advertise opportunities directly in your department.
 The Careers Service will also offer a talk within your department to give guidance on finding and applying for your industrial placement.

-For more tips on how to identify opportunities, see our page on Job hunting advice.
+For more tips on how to identify opportunities, see our page on Finding jobs and internships.

 Will I be paid during my industrial placement?

 We believe you should be paid and do not advertise any unpaid opportunities on JobsLive, unless they are for a charity or statutory body.